pomfy113/Core-Git-Branching/Script.md

 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Billy met the Unicorn King who granted him magic powers.
-Billy must save the Unicorn Kingdom from the dreaded Zookeeper - the Narwhal Emperor in disguise.
+Billy must save the Unicorn Kingdom from the dreaded Zookeeper - a puppet of the Narwhal Emperor.
-Together with his spunky sidekick - the Friendly Koala - he must defeat the zookeeper and bring balance back to the world.
+Together with his spunky sidekick - the Friendly Koala - he must defeat the zookeeper, uncover the plot, and bring balance back to the world.
 The end.

 ## Cast